PhD candidate Active Matter Physics

 We offer a full-time 1 year term position for initially one year.
 After a positive evaluation of the progress of the thesis, personal capabilities and compatibility the appointment will be extended by a further three years.
 Salary range from € 2.395,- to € 3.061,- gross per month (pay scale P in accordance with the Collective Labour Agreement for Dutch Universities).

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses(8.3 %), training and career development and sabbatical leave.
 Our individual choices model gives you some freedom to assemble your own set of terms and conditions.
+Leiden University offers a Dual Career Programme (DCP) to assist the life partners of new academic staff (on pay-roll) in finding employment in The Netherlands.
+The programme is offered in close cooperation with nearby universities of Delft and Rotterdam (Erasmus).
 Candidates from outside the Netherlands may be eligible for a substantial tax break.

 All our PhD students are embedded in the Leiden University Graduate School of Science.
 Our graduate school offers several PhD training courses at three levels: professional courses, skills training and personal effectiveness.
 In addition, advanced courses to deepen scientific knowledge are offered by the research school.